Michael Beasley: Los Angeles Lakers (2018–2019)

 On July 23, 2018, Beasley signed with the Los Angeles Lakers.
 He missed much of the first half of the season to be with his sick mother.

 On February 7, 2019, Beasley and Ivica Zubac were traded to the Los Angeles Clippers in exchange for Mike Muscala.
 He was waived by the Clippers two days later.

 Guangdong Southern Tigers (2019)

 On February 20, 2019, Beasley signed with the Guangdong Southern Tigers.

 On July 9, 2020, the Brooklyn Nets announced that they had signed Beasley as substitute player for the remainder of the 2019–20 season.
 However, his contract was voided when he tested positive for COVID-19.

 Cangrejeros de Santurce (2021)

 Beasley joined the Portland Trail Blazers for the 2021 NBA Summer League.
 On October 5, he signed with Cangrejeros de Santurce of the Baloncesto Superior Nacional.

-3’s Company (2022)
+Shanghai Sharks (2022)

-On May 11, 2022, the Big3 announced that Beasley had signed with 3's Company as a co-captain.
-In Beasley’s Big3 debut vs. the Bivouac, he scored 26 points.
+In October 2022, Beasley had a four-game stint with the Shanghai Sharks in China.